abdalla-abdelsalam/CloudFlow/README.md

 * Regularly update and patch software and dependencies to address security vulnerabilities.

-* Implement network security, such as VPC security groups and IAM roles, to restrict access and permissions.
+* Implement network security, such as security groups and IAM roles, to restrict access and permissions.